 The good news is, that you can use Smartsheet for more than just a cash flow statement template.
 Smartsheet is a work management and automation platform that enables enterprises and teams to work better.
 Accounting and finance teams around the world use Smartsheet to track and manage annual audits, create balance sheets and income statements, manage cash flow, and complete financial month-, quarter-, or year-ends.

-Sights gives you unprecedented, real-time visibility into your records, which boosts decision-making speed, communication, and overall performance.
+Dashboards give you unprecedented, real-time visibility into your records, which boosts decision-making speed, communication, and overall performance.